What is a Project Metric?

 - Earned Value.

-- Project team members execute their work and update their progress in the collaborative project site.
+- Project team members execute their work and update their project progress on the collaborative project site.

-- If a change occurs to trigger a warning metric, for example, a new issue, that indicator will automatically update on all the dashboards reporting on that metric.
+- If a change triggers a warning metric, for example, a new issue, that indicator will automatically update on all the dashboards reporting on that metric.

-- As a project manager, you come into the project site and the KPIs will automatically light up green, amber, or red on the project dashboard, immediately showing you if something is going wrong.
+- As a project manager, you come into the project site.
+The KPIs will automatically light up with color-coded indicators: green, amber, or red.
+This will immediately show you if something is wrong on the project dashboard.

-- You can address the issue at the earliest notice and get all the metrics back to green… and then repeat the cycle.
+- You can resolve issues promptly, restore metrics back to optimal status, and then repeat the cycle.

-4 Ways to Report on Project Metrics with BrightWork for SharePoint On-Premises
+4 Ways to Report Project Metrics with BrightWork for SharePoint

-There are a few ways to display metrics in your BrightWork project site, including:
+You can display these metrics in your BrightWork project management site using the following methods: There are a few ways to display metrics on your SharePoint site, including:

 - Metric Tiles.